 Even the idea of exploring a novel destination arouses our heart.
 Nepal, a country where, each and every place has something unique to offer, and this is what everyone seeks for in the visited destination.
 Therefore, this beloved country is an ideal place for you to visit every nook and corner and must on the top of your destination wish list this year.
-Here are some of the famous cycling routes in and around the valley that offers magnificent views.
+Here are some of the famous cycling routes in and around the Kathmandu valley that offers magnificent views.

-Kathmandu - Nagarkot:
+Kathmandu - Nagarkot

 At an elevation of 2,175 m (7,136 ft) and more or less 28 km from Kathmandu, a cycle ride to Nagarkot view tower is not a bad idea.
-Good for both intermediate and pro riders, this bittersweet journey takes you through slow uphill ride along the newly constructed highway and a couple of minutes of grueling steep climbs.
+Good for both intermediate and pro riders, this bittersweet journey takes you through a slow uphill ride along the newly constructed highway and a couple of minutes of gruelling steep climbs.
 The best place to learn about different cultures (especially Newari) and the best seat in the house for the popular sunrise view from the view tower.

 This is another scenic cycling route around the valley.
 The ride to Shivapuri from Kathmandu starts at Balaju (more or less 5 kilometers north of Thamel) and heads towards the road to Kakani which, at an altitude of 2,030 m (6,660 ft), is more or less 23 kilometers away.
 The road passes through the twists and turns of the Nagarjuna Forest Reserve.
 Once you reach the peak of the ridge, after going through the initial pass to the valley, take the road to the right, instead of going down the road leading to Trishuli Bazar.
 The T-junction is clearly marked.
 After riding another 4 kilometers of steep hill, you reach Kakani.
-With lots of tea houses around, it is a centre of gathering for a number of visitors.
+With lots of tea houses around, it is a center of gathering for a number of visitors.
 Having lunch along with the splendid views of the mountains and forests is what one seeks for.

 Chobar - Champadevi: